 Even though Shopify is one of the best ecommerce website builders available in the market today if you want to build an online store, that doesn’t always mean that they are the best platform for you.

-If you are in the initial research phase and haven’t actually tried out Shopify yet, I’d highly recommend you give them a test drive as they do offer you a 14-day free trial (You can see our detailed review on Shopify here).
+If you are in the initial research phase and haven’t actually tried out Shopify yet, we’d highly recommend you give them a test drive as they do offer you a 14-day free trial.
+(You can see our detailed review on Shopify here).